MasoudiYosef/ProteinPeptideDocking/README.md

   9- To further parameter regulation, refer to the algorithms file (e.g., Trader.py) and change the noc and noi parameters, as shown in the following figure

       <img src="hhttps://github.com/MasoudiYosef/ProteinPeptideDocking/blob/main/Help2.jpg">

+Here is also a youtube link which describe how you can run the source codes:

+  <a href="https://youtu.be/CPCUYPhJOe4"> Please click to redirect to the viodeo page </a>